 Asthma-like symptoms may continue for months or even years after exposure to the material ends.
 This may be due to a non-allergic condition known as reactive airways dysfunction syndrome (RADS) which can occur after exposure to high levels of highly irritating compound.
 Main criteria for diagnosing RADS include the absence of previous airways disease in a non-atopic individual, with sudden onset of persistent asthma-like symptoms within minutes to hours of a documented exposure to the irritant.
 Other criteria for diagnosis of RADS include a reversible airflow pattern on lung function tests, moderate to severe bronchial hyperreactivity on methacholine challenge testing, and the lack of minimal lymphocytic inflammation, without eosinophilia.
-RADS (or asthma) following an irritating inhalation is an infrequent disorder with rates related to the concentration of and duration of exposure to the irritating substance.
+RADS (or asthma) following inhalation is an infrequent disorder with rates related to the concentration of and duration of exposure to the irritating substance.
+On the other hand, industrial bronchitis is a disorder that occurs as a lymphocytic inflammation, without eosinophilia.
+RADS (or asthma) following an irritating inhalation is an infrequent disorder with rates related the concentration of and duration of exposure to the irritating substance.
 On the other hand, industrial bronchitis is a disorder that occurs as a result of exposure due to high concentrations of irritating substance (often particles) and is completely reversible after exposure ceases.
 The disorder is characterized by difficulty breathing, cough and mucus production.

 Acute Toxicity × Carcinogenicity ×

-Skin Irritation/Corrosion × Reproductivity X
+Skin Irritation/Corrosion × Reproductivity ×

-Serious Eye Damage/Irritation ~ STOT - Single Exposure X
+Serious Eye Damage/Irritation ✓ STOT - Single Exposure ×

 Respiratory or Skin sensitisation × STOT - Repeated Exposure ×

 Mutagenicity × Aspiration Hazard X